Amanda is a Registered Nurse with over 10 years of experience in Obstetrics. She graduated with a Bachelor of Science in Nursing in 2003.

 - An injection of Morphine with Phenergan

-You might have noticed that each of these options contain a pair of medications.
-In each pair, the first medication listed is for pain relief and the second medication causes drowsiness and is used to help you get some much needed rest.
+You might have noticed that each of these options contains a pair of medications.
+In each pair, the first medication listed is for pain relief and the second medication causes drowsiness and is used to help you get some much-needed rest.
 If you have already tried Tylenol and Benadryl at home you can move up to something stronger.
-Depending on the policies of the facility where you intend to deliver, you might either be able to receive the narcotics orally or via injection and return home with instructions on when to call your provider or return to the facility; or you will remain in house for monitoring and will have the progression of your labor rechecked after a certain period of time or when your pain returns.
+Depending on the policies of the facility where you intend to deliver, you might either be able to receive the narcotics orally or via injection and return home with instructions on when to call your provider or return to the facility; or you will remain in the house for monitoring and will have the progression of your labor rechecked after a certain period of time or when your pain returns.

 If you are admitted to the hospital in active labor, or with your bag of water broken, your decision on which coping mechanisms to use will yet again depend on whether you are planning to get the epidural or not.

-If you are planning an unmedicated birth, the only hospital administered, non-medication based intervention remaining is sterile water injections.
+If you are planning an unmedicated birth, the only hospital administered, non-medication-based intervention remaining is sterile water injections.
 The injection of sterile water, by a provider, in specific locations in the lower back is used to relieve back labor.
 This is more commonly offered by midwives and may not be an option everywhere.

 If you reach the point where you determine that medication is needed, depending on where you deliver, you may have the following options (again listed from least to most effective in relieving pain):

 - Narcotics including, but not limited to: Morphine, Fentanyl, Stadol, and Nalbuphine